yadlra/CV/README.md

 My eagerness to solve pressing issues led me into the world of software and technology where I have found a profound use of tech tools for social change and development.

 I find extreme joy in learning and continuously preparing myself.
-I am excited and ready to embrace a career in software development with the goal of combining my passion for humanitarin projects and/or my deep interest in AI.
+I am excited and ready to embrace a career in software development with the goal of combining my passion for humanitarin projects and my deep interest in AI.

 **Background**